ampproject/amphtml/spec/amp-3p-video.md

 - **`amp-ima-video`** renders a generic host-less page that ships with the IMA SDK in order to transparently include standard IMA interface videos.

-(Please note that most other 3p players exist for historical reasons before `amp-video-iframe` could fulfill their use case.)
+(Please note that most other 3p players historically exist before `amp-video-iframe` could fulfill their use case.)

 ## How can I build a player component?